 Supervision Requirements for Counsellors

-Supervision must be with a Supervisor who is accredited with NAPCP, IACP, APCP, IAHIP, BACP, ICP or ACI
+Supervision must be with a Supervisor who has Supervisor accreditation with NAPCP, IACP, APCP, IAHIP, BACP, ICP or ACI.

 Frequency: Supervision should be at least once a month at the following ratios: